What is CPM Scheduling?

-A Longest Path is a Critical Path, but not all Critical Paths are the Longest.
-On time completion of the activities on the Longest Path also results in on time finished project.
+The Longest Path is a Critical Path, but not all Critical Paths are the Longest.
+On-time completion of the activities on the Longest Path also results in an on-time finished project.

 5. Graphical Reports – Available in the PRO Version

 Test the Critical Path Integrity With a DCMA 14 Report

 The DCMA 14 report in ScheduleReader can be used to quickly test the logic of the schedule network, including the critical path which is one of the 14 checkpoints of this report.

 The DCMA 14 Report can also test your Critical Path Length Index (CPLI) and additionally alert you if you have missing predecessors or successors’ activities, dates, and float logic anomalies.

 The report data can even be exported in Excel and shared with schedulers who can go back to review and make changes to the project schedule.